k3rni/ffi-locale/README.md

 * Extensions to String class, to facilitate collation.
 * Altering default String sort order.
 Bad idea - won't be implemented.
 * Extensions to Array or Enumerable, to add or alter sort methods.
-Unnecessary, because passing blocks to `sort` and `sort_by` solves the issue (see above).
+Unnecessary, because passing blocks to `sort` and `sort_by` solves the issue (see example above).
+* Not tested beyond Linux.
+Patches are welcome.

 Copyright
 ---------

-Copyright © 2011-2013 Krzysztof Zych.
+Copyright © 2011-2015 Krzysztof Zych.
 See LICENSE.txt for
 further details.